zaphosting/docs/docs/minecraft-bedrock-addons.md

 ---
 id: minecraft-bedrock-addons
-title: "Minecraft: Bedrock Install Addons"
+title: "Minecraft Bedrock: Install Addons"
 description: Information on how to install Addons on your Minecraft Bedrock server from ZAP-Hosting - ZAP-Hosting.com documentation
-sidebar_label: Addon Installation
+sidebar_label: Install Addons
 services:
   - gameserver
 ---